Skip to main content

 Description

 CVE-2026-22789 is a medium-severity vulnerability in SMEWebify's WebErpMesv2 versions prior to 1.
-19. It allows authenticated users to bypass file upload validation in multiple controllers, enabling the upload of arbitrary files including PHP scripts.
+19 that allows authenticated users to bypass file upload validation and upload arbitrary files, including PHP scripts.
 This can lead to remote code execution (RCE) on the affected system.
-The vulnerability is similar to CVE-2025-52130 but affects different code paths not fixed by the previous patch.
+The flaw exists in multiple controllers and is similar to CVE-2025-52130 but in different code locations not fixed previously.
 Exploitation requires authentication but no user interaction beyond that.
-The vulnerability impacts confidentiality and integrity but not availability.
-No known exploits are currently reported in the wild.
-The issue is fixed in version 1.
-19.
+The vulnerability impacts confidentiality and integrity but not availability, with a CVSS score of 5.
+4. No known exploits are currently reported in the wild.
+European organizations using WebErpMesv2 in manufacturing or resource management should prioritize upgrading to version 1.
+19 or later to mitigate risk.

 AI-Powered Analysis